 Boston Massachusetts is a wonderful mix of history and modernity, accompanied by fantastic food, diverse neighbourhoods and great shopping.
-I cannot put into words how pretty, welcoming and damn right special Boston is so instead I compiled a list of all the major attractions you need to see on your visit.
+I cannot put into words how pretty, welcoming and damn right special Boston is so instead I compiled a list of all the major attractions you can fit into 24 hours.

 The Boston Trolley